GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Phishing Resistance 101

 While network attacks have become more complex, phishing remains one of the main tactics used to compromise credentials and infiltrate networks to move laterally and compromise data.
-In recent years attackers have moved beyond phishing passwords from users to phishing OTP codes and push notifications that have been used to add a second factor to protect accounts.
+In recent years, attackers have moved beyond phishing passwords from users to phishing OTP codes and push notifications that have been used to add a second factor to protect accounts.
 As CISA has noted, “Cyber threat actors have used multiple methods to gain access to MFA credentials,” using tactics such as:
 - **Phishing** is a form of social engineering in which cyber threat actors use email or malicious websites to solicit information.
 For example, in a widely used phishing technique, a threat actor sends an email to a target that convinces the user to visit a threat actor-controlled website that mimics a company’s legitimate login portal.
 The user submits their password and the 6-digit code from their mobile phone’s authenticator app.
-- **Push bombing** also known as push fatigue is where cyber threat actors bombard users with push notifications until they press the “Accept” button, granting threat actors access to the network.
+- **Push bombing**, also known as push fatigue, is where cyber threat actors bombard users with push notifications until they press the “Accept” button, granting threat actors access to the network.
 - **The exploitation of SS7 protocol vulnerabilities** is where cyber threat actors exploit SS7 protocol vulnerabilities in communications infrastructure to obtain MFA codes sent via text message or voice to a phone.
 - **SIM Swap** is a form of social engineering in which cyber threat actors convince cellular carriers to transfer control of the user’s phone number to a threat actor-controlled SIM card, which allows the threat actor to gain control over the user’s phone.

 Even though a PIV credential is the primary authentication method for federal users and is phishing-resistant, many agencies rely on passwords, OTP, or push-based MFA when a user does not have a PIV credential.
-Agencies must focus on replacing these susceptible authenticators with phishing resistant methods.
+Agencies must focus on replacing these susceptible authenticators with phishing-resistant options.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">